Technical Details

 Source

-Source represents the origin of data that are being modelled, e.g. database, data set, document, file etc…
+Source represents the origin of data that are being modeled, e.g., database, data set, document, file, etc…

 Attribute